This post may contain affiliate links. Please see my full disclosure and privacy policy for details.

 The pattern is written in standard US terms and uses the following crochet stitches:

-Mdc – Mosaic double crochet (UK Mtr – Mosaic double crochet)
+Mdc – Mosaic double crochet (mosaic double crochet tutorial)

 Special Stitches